 Collaboration is necessary to help any business grow.
 It’s worked in the past, and it will work in the future.
 Without the help of others in your organization, things won’t get done, and you will flounder.
 This could involve anything from making executive decisions to simple project management.
 It’s especially true for project management tasks like creating content for blogs, articles, and wikis … and this is where content collaboration comes into play.

-It's no secret that today's businesses rely more on technology than those of the past ... and social intranet software has made it easier than ever for distributed teams to work together.
+It’s no secret that today’s businesses rely more on technology than those of the past … and intranet software has made it easier than ever for distributed teams to work together.
 Since so much effort is dedicated to content creation and collaboration, companies with remote employees need a way for staff members to collaborate without having to be in the same room, and intranet software is the perfect solution.

 Put simply, content collaboration streamlines the process of content creation by allowing staff members to collaborate with each other from beginning to end.
 In the past, the only way to do this was to pass documents back and forth through email and other communication vehicles.
 These methods may have seemed effective, but they actually result in wasted time and confusion.
 Add to this the errors of misplacing important documents, and it’s no wonder why many businesses have sought-out a more effective method of employee collaboration.

 The process of content collaboration changed almost entirely after social intranet software first hit the market.
 No longer is it necessary to bounce from one application to another to share and check each others’ work.
 Everything can be done within the social community, and the end result is a more effective and streamlined approach.

 Many people are familiar with the term “content management” – it has surely been a buzz word in the professional community over the past few years.
 Managing content is an important focal point for any business, especially when you take into consideration how popular content marketing is today … however … content management and content collaboration are two very different things.